spglib/spglib/_sources/api.txt

 ``spg_get_multiplicity``
 -------------------------

 This function returns exact number of symmetry operations.
+0 is returned when it failed.

 ::